 Complete data were presented at Neuroscience 2015, the annual meeting of the Society for Neuroscience, in Chicago on Oct.
 17.

-Charbel Moussa, MB, PhD, who directs Georgetown’s Laboratory of Dementia and Parkinsonism, conducted the preclinical research that led to the discovery of nilotinib for the treatment of neurodegenerative diseases.
+Charbel Moussa, MBBS, PhD, who directs Georgetown’s Laboratory of Dementia and Parkinsonism, conducted the preclinical research that led to the discovery of nilotinib for the treatment of neurodegenerative diseases.
 To conduct the clinical study, he partnered with Fernando Pagan, MD, a GUMC associate professor of neurology who directs the Movement Disorders Program at MedStar Georgetown University Hospital.

 “To my knowledge, this study represents the first time a therapy appears to reverse — to a greater or lesser degree depending on stage of disease — cognitive and motor decline in patients with these neurodegenerative disorders,” says Pagan.
 “But it is critical to conduct larger and more comprehensive studies before determining the drug’s true impact.”

 Investigators will report that the six-month, dose-escalating study of nilotinib (150 to 300 mg daily), a treatment for chronic myelogenous leukemia or CML, produced benefit for all study patients who completed the trial (11 of 12), with 10 patients reporting meaningful clinical improvements.
 Patients also showed positive changes in relevant cerebrospinal fluid (CSF) biomarkers of Parkinson’s — alpha-synuclein (α-synuclein), amyloid beta-40/42 (Abeta-40/42) and dopamime — with statistically significant changes in total Tau and p-Tau.
 Prior studies show that α-synuclein and Abeta 40/42 in CSF are decreased as Parkinson’s worsens, while Tau and p-Tau are increased in CSF with the onset of dementia.